Once a day IV/IM cephalosporin with activity against almost all strains of streptococci.

 Available in both PO and IV forms.
-Well tolerated, but has a high incidence of C. difficile associated colitis.
-Not reliably active against S. viridans.
+Well tolerated, but high incidence of C. difficile associated colitis.
+Not reliably active against viridans Streptococci and GBS.

 May add for synergy in setting of endocarditis, serious bacteremia or if PCN MIC > 0.1.

 Active against nearly all strains of streptococci.
 Must be given IV.
 Usually only used in settings of PCN allergy.

 Emergence of resistance on therapy has been described for viridans Streptococci.

 Comment: Endocarditis treatment recommendations are based upon this document.

 Comment: Far-reaching, comprenhensive review of skin and soft tissue infections, including those caused by beta-hemolytic Streptococci (with treatment recommendations as noted herein) as well as more common pathogens such as S. pyogenes and S. aureus